-Later, Taitt, along with Lloyd Spence formed the Cavaliers, while soon after the guitarist attended his first recording sessions, playing in the new Ska style on a number of sides for King Edwards and Duke Reid.
-He quickly became a regular player for Reid's recordings, while also regularly working with the Skatalites at Studio One.
-By the mid sixties, the Cavaliers had evolved into the Comets and Taitt had been widely acclaimed as one of the most talented musicians on the Kingston scene, his flat-bodied electric guitar revolutionising providing a more dynamic edge to the sound of Ska.
+Later, Taitt, along with Lloyd Spence formed the Cavaliers, while soon after the guitarist attended his first recording sessions, playing in the new ska style on a number of sides for King Edwards and Duke Reid.
+He quickly became a regular player for Reid’s recordings, while also regularly working with the Skatalites at Studio One.

 In 1966, Taitt created the style for which he is most widely associated.
-At a session backing Hopeton Lewis at Ken Khouri's Federal Studios In Kingston, he instructed his fellow musicians to slow to the tempo to fit the mood of the singer's composition, 'Take It Easy'.
-In addition, he and bass player, Bryan Atkinson played in unison, thereby creating the template for the Rock Steady sound that went on to dominate the local music for the next two years.
+At a session backing singer, Hopeton Lewis at Ken Khouri’s Federal Studios In Kingston, he instructed his fellow musicians to slow to the tempo to fit the mood of the singer’s composition, ‘Take It Easy’.
+In addition, he and bass player, Bryan Atkinson played in unison, thereby creating the template for the rock steady sound that went on to dominate the local music for the next two years.

-Taitt remained a driving force throughout the Rock Steady era, his band, playing on innumerable hit recordings for a variety of producers with his band the Jets, the core of which included himself, Atkinson on bass, pianist Gladstone 'Gladdy' Anderson Joe Isaacs on drums.
-Aside from providing local hits for locals operators such as Duke Reid, Leslie Kong, Bunny Lee, Joe Gibbs, Richard Khouri and Sonia Pottinger, Taitt and the group also performed on international hits that included '0.0.7 (Shanty Town)' by Desmond Dekker & the Aces, the Ethiopians' 'Train To Skaville' and 'Cupid' and 'Hold Me Tight' by US Soul singer, Johnny Nash.
-The latter, plus many of the Taitt's best-known recordings from the Rock Steady period were included on the 2005 anthology, Trojan CD, 'Hold Me Tight'.
+Taitt remained a driving force throughout the Rock Steady era, his band, playing on innumerable hit recordings for a variety of producers with his band, the Jets, whose number also included Atkinson on bass, pianist Gladstone ‘Gladdy’ Anderson and Joe Isaacs on drums.
+Aside from providing local hits for locals operators such as Duke Reid, Leslie Kong, Bunny Lee, Joe Gibbs, Richard Khouri and Sonia Pottinger, Taitt and the group also performed on international best-sellers that included ‘0.0.7 (Shanty Town)’ by Desmond Dekker & the Aces, the Ethiopians’ ‘Train To Skaville’ and Johnny Nash‘s breakthrough hits, ‘Cupid’ and ‘Hold Me Tight’.
+The latter, plus many of the Taitt’s best-known recordings from the rock steady period were included on the 2005 Trojan anthology, ‘Hold Me Tight’.

-In recent years, he regularly performed with Montreal-based group named La Gioventu, playing a variety of styles and in the nineties finally returned to the recording studio to record on the album, 'New Oldies'.
-In 2002, he also performed alongside a number of Jamaican greats in the 'Legends of Ska' reunion show in Toronto for the film, 'Rock Steady: The Roots Of Reggae', released in 2009.
+In later years, he regularly performed with Montreal-based group, La Gioventu, playing a variety of styles and in the nineties finally returned to the recording studio to record on the album, ‘New Oldies’.
+In 2002, he performed alongside a number of Jamaican greats in the ‘Legends of Ska’ reunion show in Toronto for the film, ‘Rock Steady: The Roots Of Reggae’, which saw release in 2009.
 By this time he was battling against cancer, and while he bravely fought against the disease, it was a struggle he would ultimately lose, the guitarist finally succumbing to its effects on Wednesday 20th 2010.